 To try out something new, you could try the Scandi style.
-Here, to find out more why the Scandi look is taking over…
+Find out more about painting and decorating using Scandi trend.

 However, our painters and decorators recommend avoiding mixing too many different shades of grey as this may lead to the room looking chaotic rather than sophisticated.

 If you feel like pure grey decorating and painting is too much of a commitment but want to try out the Scandi style anyway, fear not.
-Using some bright decorations will allow you to quickly add some pops of colour that will take care of the monotony, here.
+Our Mistakes To Avoid When Painting And Decorating guide could be a useful resource of ideas of how to add some pops of colour that will take care of the monotony.

 Final Notes on using grey for painting and decorating…

 Our painters and decorators completely support you when choosing grey.